sammywachtel/ai_agent_process/orchestration/01_plan_scope_instructions.md

 - Prevents false blockers from unrelated code
 - Makes scope boundaries explicit

+### Tag Shared-API Work (if applicable)

+If the scope changes an API or payload consumed by other clients:
+- Add `## Contract Consumers` to `iteration_plan.md` listing each client (web, mobile, CLI, partner service) and the file that defines its contract.
+- Add `## API Contract` summarizing the expected request/response structure, required fields, wrappers, and error shapes.
+- List the validation commands each consumer needs (type check, build, targeted tests, manual workflow) so implementation must run them.

 ---

 ### Step 5: Create Frozen Acceptance Criteria